 EDUC 437z - Elementary Internship Experience for Non-program-completers (3-10) Observation and study of an educational setting with actual participation under expert supervision.
-Course is designed to provide extensive experience in an area in the education field pervision.
 Course is designed to provide extensive experience in an area in the education field that does not require teacher certification.
 Course is designed for those students not gaining formal admission to the education program.
 Prerequisites: EDUC 201, 210, 211, 236.